 While the media loves to highlight stories of negative incidents involving ridesharing services while calling for more regulation, they conveniently don’t report on the thousands of satisfied customers, jobs created and money saved.
 Governments pass laws under the guise of protecting consumers, yet bad things still happen, even with existing government regulation.
 The only answer seems to be more regulation.
 Maybe with enough regulations, nothing bad will ever happen.

 At first glance, getting into a strangers car seems very dangerous.
 There have even been instances of Uber drivers involved in fatal accidents.
 Cabs must be safer, right?
 They’re regulated.
 Unfortunately, people in Chicago have recently been killed while riding in a taxi or by a taxi.
 Sadly, regulation didn’t save these people.
 There have also been several notable instances of Chicago cab drivers drastically over-charging customers, in spite of the fact that they are licensed by the government.
+You can read more about those two cases here and here.
 Given how all ridesharing services (and not the drivers) automatically charge a credit card on file, this isn’t even a possibility with these services.